katilp/opendata-howto-docker-pre-exercise/_episodes/02-installing-docker.md

 In the episodes of this lesson that follow, we assume that Windows users have [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) activated with a Linux bash shell (e.g. Ubuntu) and Docker Desktop installed.
 All commands indicated with "bash" are expected to be typed in this Linux shell.

+> Note that WSL2 can take around an hour to install.
+{: .testimonial}

 ## Testing

 As you walk through their documentation, you will eventually come to a point where you will